laspencer91/aiq/README.md

 # AiQ 🤖
+A lightweight CLI for reusable AI prompts.

+- Minimal setup
+- Works in your terminal
+- Save prompts as named commands you can share and reuse

+Have you been in your terminal and needed a quick answer—like the right flag for a tricky command, a one-liner to transform output, or a concise note—without tabbing to a browser or heavyweight IDE? aiq is a minimal, in-terminal agent that turns reusable prompts into commands you can run anywhere, so you can stay focused in the shell and get answers fast.
+You can easily configure your own re-usable prompts!

+## What is it useful for?
+- Saving repeatable prompts as named commands (e.g., summarize, commit-msg, explain, refactor)
+- Running templated, parameterized prompts consistently across your team
+- Fast one-off tasks from the terminal: summarize files, draft commit messages, generate docs
+- Piping content from files and tools (git, cat, curl) directly into AI prompts
+- Automating AI tasks in npm scripts, shell aliases, and CI jobs
+- Keeping your prompts organized and discoverable with a simple list and history

+## Who is it for?
+- Developers, DevOps, data scientists, and technical writers who live in the terminal
+- Teams who want consistent, shared prompt workflows in a repo or project
+- Anyone who prefers quick keyboard-driven AI interactions over switching to a browser

+## Requirements
+- Node.js >= 18

+## Install (npm)
+Global install:
 A lightweight, extensible CLI tool for reusable AI prompts.
 Turn repetitive AI interactions into simple terminal commands.

 ## Features